link375/JoomlaLMSCourseTracker/README.md

 helper.php

-Gathers all of the required data from the database and returns the variables as a json encoded array.
+Gathers all of the required data from the database (userID, courseID, LearningPaths, totalSteps, currentStep) checks for multiple event types during the course and returns the final values as a json encoded array.

 mod_jlms_course_tracker.php